sailfishos-mirror/wayland-protocols/README.md

 When a protocol has reached a stage where it is ready for wider adoption, and after the [GOVERNANCE section 2.3] requirements have been met, it enters the "staging" phase.
-At this point, the protocol is added to the `staging/` directory of wayland-protocols and made part of a release.
 What this means is that implementation is encouraged in clients and compositors where the functionality it specifies is wanted.

 Protocols in staging cannot have backward incompatible changes, in that sense they are equal to stable protocols.
 However, they may be completely